 The managers frequently face various problems in predicting future business opportunities.
 This condition happens due to the macroeconomic condition that changes from time to time, which the managers cannot control.
 Therefore, the negative implication is that future company performance cannot be controlled entirely by the managers.
 The future performance investigated in this research for the next two years aims at revealing the managerial ability in affecting future banking performance.
 Moreover, the unstable macroeconomic condition changes may affect the managers to act in managing the income opportunistically.
 Thus, the income earned cannot show an accurate condition because it can reduce income quality.
-Huang and Wang (2013) explained that one factor which can reduce income quality is book-tax differences.
+Huang and Wang (2013) plained that one factor which can reduce income quality is book-tax differences.
 Book-tax differences are differences between accounting income and taxable income.
 Book-tax differences happen because there is a difference in recognition time between the accounting principles and rules (Huang & Wang, 2013).
 Consequently, future performance is then abandoned.
-Rohaya, Mastuki, and Bardai (2009) stated that tax planning activity contributes to the big gap between the accounting income and taxable income as well as the taxable income that contains useful information.
-Waluyo (2016) revealed that permanent book-tax differences had a positive and significant relationship with income before tax changes, while the temporary book-tax differences had a negative and significant relationship with income before tax changes.
+Rohato, Mastuki, and Bardai (2009) stated that tax planning activity contributes to the big gap between the accounting income and taxable income as well as the taxable income that contain a positive and significant relationship with income before tax changes, while the temporary book-tax differences had a negative and significant relationship with income before tax changes.